The Book of Gold – an e-book available for sale

 The method is based on that employed by a hereditary craftsman in India who supplies painters and jewellers with carefully hand produced gold products for use in their craft.
 I was privileged to watch Shammi Patel prepare a batch for me in Jaipur the early 1990s, and he also very generously showed me his workshops and the processes undertaken.

-Traditional hand-beaten Indian gold and silver leafs are much thinner than commercially available leaf, because it is intended to be ground into pigment, whereas Western gold leaf is largely intended for using in sheets for classic gilding techniques.
+Traditional hand-beaten Indian gold and silver leaf are much thinner than commercially available leaf, because it is intended to be ground into pigment, whereas Western gold leaf is largely intended for using in sheets for classic gilding techniques.
 Nevertheless, it is possible to use it to make finely divided shell gold if you are prepared to work hard.
 Mr. Patel’s approach was quite robust, which is what you need when preparing useful quantities of precious pigment.
 There is little point in using it unless you are going to be lavish!

 Mr. Patel’s hereditary method of grinding gold is also bourne out by a number of treatises that were produced during the golden age of manuscript production in the Iranian world (15th – 17th centuries) – here is an excerpt form a 16th century master who served the Safavid court, called Sadeqi Beyg Afshar, using animal or fish glue as a mucilage: